Shiro1214/Shiro1214.github.io/index.markdown

       <p>Hi!
 I'm HengLong, a Computer Science student in Hawaii,
         <br> and an aspiring to be fullstack developer.
       </p>
-      <a href="/contact" class="button">Get in touch</a>
+      <a href="#contactInfo" class="button">Get in touch</a>
     </section>
     <section id="about-me" class="hidden">
         <div class="about">
-            <h2>About Me</h2>
+            <h2>Profile</h2>
             <p>
-                My name is HengLong (Long) Sun, and I am a Cambodian junior student at Brigham Young University Hawaii, majoring in
-                Computer Science, currently involved in many Web App development aspects at BYUH.
-I have been passionate about programming since I was in high school, and I have been honing my skills ever since.
+                I'm a Cambodian senior student at Brigham Young University Hawaii, majoring in Computer Science.
+He is currently involved in many aspects of Web App development at BYUH.
+His passion for programming began in high school, and he has been diligently honing his skills ever since.
             </p>
             <p>
-                I am an investigative and conventional person.
-I seek to improve myself as a person to better serve others through technology and develop my programming/problem solving skills in my free time.
-                Would you rather laugh or cry through hard time?
-                I would rather laugh; living life with an optimistic and fun mindset is me and I seek to utilize my programming skills to make life more fun and convenient for others.
+                Long is both investigative and conventional.
+He strives to improve himself as a person to better serve others through technology and spends his free time developing his programming and problem-solving skills.
+When faced with difficult times, Long prefers to laugh rather than cry, embodying an optimistic and fun mindset.
+He aims to use his programming skills to make life more enjoyable and convenient for others.
             </p>
         </div>
     </section>